SODA: Semi On-Policy Black-Box Distillation for Large Language Models: Experiments

-\textbf{Teacher and student models.} We adopt GPT-5-Chat \citep{gpt5} as the black-box teacher, accessed exclusively through its text API; no logits, hidden states, or model parameters are used at any point.
-For student models, we use the instruction-tuned variants from the Qwen2.5 \citep{qwen2.5} family (Qwen2.5-3B/7B/14B-Instruct) and the Llama-3 \citep{llama3} family (Llama-3.2-3B-Instruct, Llama-3.1-8B-Instruct).
-This model suite matches that of \citet{ye2025black}, spanning two architectures and three parameter scales (3B, 7--8B, 14B), enabling direct comparison.
+\textbf{Dataset and Models.} Following \citet{ye2025black}, we evaluate on LMSYS-Chat-1M-Clean \citep{lmsys}.
+We adopt GPT-5-Chat \citep{gpt5} as the black-box teacher (accessed exclusively via API).
+For students, we use instruction-tuned models from the Qwen2.5 \citep{qwen2.5} (3B, 7B, 14B) and Llama-3 \citep{llama3} (3B, 8B) families.
+This exact suite enables direct comparisons across diverse scales and architectures.

-\textbf{Training.} Following \citep{ye2025black}, \method training starts with a supervised warmup on teacher responses before proceeding to preference distillation.
-Complete implementation details, including prerequisite generation, hyperparameters, and our hardware setup, are deferred to the Appendix \ref{appendix:implement}.
+\textbf{Training and Evaluation.} \method begins with a supervised warmup on teacher responses before preference distillation.
+We use GPT-4o as the automated judge, adopting the evaluation protocol of \citet{ye2025black} and \citet{minillm}.
+Full hyperparameters and generation details are provided in Appendix \ref{appendix:implement}.